 - Existing houses lie on at least two sides of the plot

 - The site already contains 1 or more houses

 - There is a pavement, a footpath or a cyclepath to and from the site

-- There are local services and facilities (such as shops, recreation grounds and filling stations) within walking distance (approx. 800 metres)
+- There are local services and facilities – for example, shops, recreation grounds and filling stations – within walking distance (approx. 800 metres)

 - Planning permission has recently been granted for new housing in the area

-- The site has been allocated for housing in a Local Plan (we can help you to investigate this).
+- The site has been allocated for housing in a Local or Neighbourhood Plan*.